Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 There are only direct flights to Merida, Mexico, from a few cities in the U.S., like Miami and Houston, so you may have to connect through the Mexico City or Guadalajara Airports.

-How to Get from Merida Airport to My Hotel
+How to get from Merida Airport to my hotel?

 merida airport uber zone

 If you’re planning to get a rental car in Merida, the airport is the best place to pick one up because all the top companies have offices there.
-There are also several agencies in the Paseo 60 complex near Paseo de Monteo.

 Is there Uber in Merida?